 - 1 pound lean ground pork

-- 1/2 pound fresh shrimps peeled, chopped fine (optional if there are allergies)
+- 1/2 pound fresh shrimps peeled, heads and tails removed, chopped fine (optional if there are allergies)

 - 3/4 cup water chestnuts canned, drained and chopped